OpenAPC/openapc-de/README.md

 Information on both open access journal articles and open access publication of articles in toll-access journals ("hybrid") are provided.

-In total,  25 221 602 € for  14 414 articles were paid by the participating unviversities.
+In total,  25 221 602 € for  14 414 articles were paid by the participating universities.
 Average  fee is 1 749.8 € and the median 1 505 €.

 ### Open Access Journals